Active Substance: oseltamivir

 What is Tamiflu?

 Tamiflu is an antiviral medicine available as capsules (30 mg, 45 mg, and 75 mg) and as a powder that is made up into an oral suspension (6 mg/ml and 12 mg/ml).
 It contains the active substance oseltamivir.

 What is Tamiflu used for?

-Tamiflu is used to treat or prevent influenza (flu) in patients above one year of age:
+Tamiflu is used to treat or prevent influenza (flu):

 - in the treatment of flu, it can be used in adults and children (including full-term newborns) who have the symptoms of flu, when the flu virus is known to be circulating in the community;

 Tamiflu cannot replace flu vaccination, and its use should be based on official recommendations.